KFXK-TV

 KFXK-TV (channel 51) is a television station licensed to Longview, Texas, United States, serving East Texas as an affiliate of the Fox network.
-It is owned by White Knight Broadcasting, which maintains a shared services agreement (SSA) with Nexstar Media Group, owner of Jacksonville-licensed NBC affiliate KETK-TV (channel 56) and Tyler-licensed low-power MyNetworkTV affiliate KTPN-LD (channel 36), for the provision of certain services.
-The stations share studios on Richmond Road (near Texas Loop 323) in Tyler; KFXK-TV's transmitter is located near FM 125 in rural northwestern Rusk County (northwest of New London).
+It is owned by White Knight Broadcasting and operated by Nexstar Media Group alongside KETK-TV (channel 56), an NBC affiliate, and KTPN-LD (channel 36), an independent station with MyNetworkTV; Nexstar's Tegna subsidiary owns CBS affiliate KYTX (channel 19).
+KFXK-TV, KETK-TV and KTPN-LD share studios on Richmond Road (near Texas Loop 323) in Tyler; KFXK-TV's transmitter is located near FM 125 in rural northwestern Rusk County (northwest of New London).
 It is rebroadcast by KFXL-LD (channel 30) in Lufkin, from a transmitter northwest of the city on SH 103 near Loop 287.

 Channel 51 in Longview went on the air on September 9, 1984, as CBS affiliate KLMG-TV.
 It was owned by Clara McLaughlin and the first Black woman–owned television station in the United States.
 McLaughlin intended to develop an East Texas Television Network of stations to complement KLMG-TV to its south and northwest, but none of them materialized as the East Texas economy soured and the station struggled to secure financing.
 The station filed for Chapter 11 bankruptcy reorganization in 1987 and temporarily cut back its local newscasts, which returned the next year.

 Kamin Broadcasting bought KLMG-TV out of bankruptcy in January 1991 and immediately moved to switch the station from CBS to Fox under new KFXK call letters.
 At the time, KLMG-TV was below the CBS affiliates from Dallas and Shreveport in the local ratings, but no Fox station was broadcasting to East Texas.
 The news department was also discontinued.
 Kamin died in 1992; his business partners, operating as Warwick Communications, sold KFXK to White Knight Broadcasting.
 White Knight's affiliate, Communications Corporation of America, began operating KETK-TV in 1999.
 The KETK-TV newsroom produces morning, early evening, and late evening newscasts for air on KFXK-TV.